LetsWrappIt/DocMkr/README.md

 - DocMkr generates beautiful PDF documents
 - It supports 'classic' document structures like: Sections, Pages, Headers, Footers, Headings, TableOfContents, Images ...
 - It separates styling and content: this allows for sharing and reuse of style templates.
-- Supports conditional generate process (write 1 tutorial, publish for 10 brands?)
+- DocMkr supports a conditional build process (write 1 tutorial, publish for 10 brands?)
-- Support for multi file projects.
+- It supports multi file projects.
 This facilitates large document scenarios.
 - Very suitable for version control on github (and others).